jbcodeforce/db-play/docs/postgres.md

 ## Some SQL examples

 See [main page for SQL examples on postgresql DB like dvdrentals, or facilities rental](./index.md).

 ### Exercises from medium articles

-* [SQL Questions with Detailed Answers (Step-by-Step)](https://medium.com/@anna.wu9222/sql-questions-with-detailed-answers-step-by-step-2459f6e110b), see the DDL in the postgresql/medium1 folder.
+* [SQL Questions with Detailed Answers (Step-by-Step)](https://medium.com/@anna.wu9222/sql-questions-with-detailed-answers-step-by-step-2459f6e110b), see the sql scripts in the postgresql/medium1 folder.

   * Start docker compose as it mount the ./medium1 folder into /tmp/scripts
   * Create the tables in the postgres db